prometheus/prometheus/docs/feature_flags.md

 More details can be found [here](querying/basics.md#offset-modifier).

-# Evaluation time aligned subqueries in PromQL
+# Evaluation-time-aligned subqueries in PromQL

 `--enable-feature=promql-eval-aligned-subqueries`